-The health insurance enrollment period is expiring soon, so if you don’t to pay a penalty on your tax return, you’ll need to enroll for insurance.
+Then there’s the open enrollment period, and if you don’t have coverage you’ll be forced to pay a penalty on your tax return.
 But don’t worry, there are some options available that are actually affordable.

 If you’re like me, you are probably procrastinating on applying for health insurance because you just don’t think you can afford the $400+ premiums per month.
 (Depending on your state and whether or not you’re single or married, your premium may be more or less.)